 - Best: Committing to a total lights-out migration is the best way to help migratory birds avoid nighttime collisions.
 This requires ensuring your building or home’s lights are turned out at night during the entire migration period, March 15 to May 15 in spring and September 15 to November 15 in fall.

 If you would like to participate and receive Lights Out Action Alerts, sign up above or follow Houston Audubon on Facebook, Instagram, or Twitter.
 If your company or business is interested in participating in the Lights Out for Birds program, please email firstname.lastname@example.org.

 Sign Up to Receive Action Alerts

-- Encourage office colleagues to keep their blinds down when working at night.
+- Encourage office colleagues to keep their blinds closed when working at night.

 - Identify passionate volunteers who may want to encourage the community and share interest about birds and other wildlife.

 - Assess bird strikes if they do happen.
 Submit findings to Fatal Light Awareness Program (see below).